yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 ### Lend / Borrow Against
 - Lending is when you provide liquidity to someone else for some time and expect them to pay you back in the future.
 - Borrowing is when you take money from a lender.
-- Borrowing *against* is used to specify the collateral used by the borrower.
+- Borrowing *against* is used to specify the [collateral](#collateral) used by the borrower.
 Example: "I borrowed 5000$ against my car, so if I don't repay the loan the bank can take it".
-- In DeFi this operation is always collateralized since there are no resources to charge debt.
+- In DeFi this operation is often over-collateralized since there are no resources to charge debt.

 # DeFi

 ### Yield Aggregator / Yield Optimizer
 - DeFi protocols like Yearn that provides a single interface that aggregates/optimizes users deposits in a single place and reallocates them in an optimal way.
 ### Supply / Deposit / Stake
-- Might be used interchangeably sometimes, but it often means that tokens are sent to a contract external to a [strategy](#strategy).
+- Might be used interchangeably sometimes, but it often means that tokens are sent to a contract external to the current wallet.
 - Supply often means that the money is being [lent](#lend--borrow-against)
-### Harvest / Collect / Claim
+### Harvest / Claim
 - When a [strategy](#strategy) collects [profits](#yield--profit) or [rewards](#rewards) in a blockchain transaction.
 ### Sell / Buy
-- Market buy or sell tokens on a Decentralized Exchange like [Uniswap](#uniswap) or Sushiswap.
+- Exchange a token for another token, in DeFi this happens on Decentralized Exchanges
 ### Rewards
 - Tokens earned by a protocol-incentivized action.
 - For example: if you deposit liquidity into Uniswap you get trading fees, but you also get UNI *rewards* for doing this at Uniswap and not at SushiSwap.